kiko-g/feup-pfl/prolog/README.md

 # PLOG

+## Lectures

+Theoretical course content and resources

-## Studio
+## Workshops

-Folder containing PROLOG tryouts and the suggested exercises of the practical lessons.
+Prolog tryouts and the suggested exercises of the practical clases

-## Midterms
+## Midterm

-Folder containing PROLOG midterms and some solutions.
+Prolog midterm practice and some solutions

-## Projects

-- Project 1 (P1)
+## Project

-  - Fuse board game in Prolog
+Fuse board game in Prolog (18.6/20)
-  - Grade: 18.6

-- Project 2 (P2)
-  - Optimization problem
-  - Grade: 16.7